Coldcard/firmware/releases/Next-ChangeLog.md

 - Bugfix: Do not alow to import multisig wallet duplicate with only keys shuffled
 - Bugfix: Do not read whole PSBT into memory when writing finalized transaction
 - Bugfix: Properly handle null data OP_RETURN
+- Bugfix: Prevent user to apply XOR restore when len parts is smaller than 2

 # Mk4 Specific Changes